1970 United States gubernatorial elections: Alabama

 In Alabama, Governor Albert Brewer (who succeeded to the governorship upon Lurleen Wallace's death in 1968) had to endure a very nasty Democratic primary against former Governor George Wallace.
 In addition, there were no Republicans in the race for governor.
-Wallace won the Democratic primary and in November the election.
+Wallace won the Democratic primary and the November general election.

 Alaska

 In Alaska, then-Lt.
 Gov. Keith Miller had gotten the job of governor in 1969 after Walter Hickel resigned to be part of President Nixon's Cabinet.
 He lost in 1970 to former Governor William Egan.

 Arizona

 In Arizona, governors were elected to serve two-year terms until 1970, when Jack Richard Williams was the first governor to be elected to a four-year term.
 Previously, Williams had been elected governor twice to two-year terms in 1966 and in 1968.
 Arizona made the switch official from a two-year term to a four-year term in 1968 with an amendment.